top of page

 • Whether you pay the full cost yourself

-Understanding how these two assessments work together can remove a lot of fear and uncertainty.
-This is where guidance from an experienced care provider can make a real difference.
+The financial assessment is also free and arranged after the care needs assessment.
+Understanding how these two assessments work together can alleviate a lot of fear and uncertainty.
+Guidance from an experienced care provider can make a real difference.

 Paying for Live-In Care Privately (Self-Funding)